William of Wrotham: Later years and legacy

 During John's reign, Pope Innocent III placed an interdict on England, forbidding public celebration of sacred rites in English churches.
 William supported John, and remained in England.
 The medieval chronicler Roger of Wendover named William as one of John's "evil advisers", or "most wicked counsellors".
-Modern historians argue that Roger's account of John's reign, while containing some truth, was written to defame men who were prominent in the early years of King Henry III, John's son who had succeeded his father in October 1216.
+Modern historians argue that Roger's account of John's reign, while containing some truth, was written to defame men who were prominent in the early years of King Henry III, John's son, who had succeeded his father in October 1216.
 According to Nicholas Vincent, while Roger's account of the exactions and crimes of the members of his list of evil advisers certainly had a strong basis of truth, it was also greatly exaggerated.
 W. L. Warren agrees and points out that many of the details of Roger's accounts that can be checked with other records are wrong, making the other parts of his stories suspect.

 In 1215 William joined the baronial rebellion against John, and lost his naval offices, the royal forester's office for Somerset, and custody of Lydford Castle.
 In May 1216 the king offered William a safe conduct, which noted that William had fled overseas.
 The letters were witnessed by Peter des Roches.
-In mid-1217, he rejoined the royalist cause, returning to the side of Henry III.
+In mid-1217, William rejoined the royalist cause, returning to the side of Henry III.
 This action regained him some of his lost lands.

 William last appeared in documents on 25 July 1217 and was dead by 16 February 1218, probably before 2 December 1217, when someone else is mentioned as archdeacon.
 On 16 February 1218, John Marshall became the guardian of Richard, William's nephew and heir, who was the son of William's brother Richard.

 William has been described as having a "special responsibility for ports, customs, and the navy" by the historian Robert Bartlett.
 He is usually given the title of "keeper of ports" or "keeper of galleys", which Ralph Turner equates with being First Lord of the Admiralty in later history.
 Sometimes this would be given as "custos portum maris" in Latin, or "keeper of the seaports".
 At other times he was titled "keeper of the king's ships".
 Bartlett also called William "one of the king's most important administrators".
 Charles Young said that William's service to King John was a "distinguished administrative career", and J. E. A. Joliffe called William one of the "greatest of the king's clerks".